Scillitan Martyrs: The account

 The Acts of their martyrdom are of interest, as being among the most ancient Acts extant for the Roman Province of Africa.

 The martyrs' trial and execution took place in Carthage under the proconsul Publius Vigellius Saturninus, whom Tertullian declares to have been the first persecutor of Christians in Africa.
 The trial is notable among the trials of early martyrs inasmuch as the accused were not subjected to torture.

 The Scillitan sufferers were twelve in all—seven men and five women.
 Their names were Speratus, Nartzalus, Cintinus (Cittinus), Veturius, Felix, Aquilinus, Laetantius, Januaria, Generosa, Vestia, Donata, and Secunda.
 Two of these bear Punic names (Nartzalus, Cintinus), but the rest are Latin names.
 Six had already been tried: of the remainder, to whom these Acta primarily relate, Speratus was the principal spokesman.
 He claimed for himself and his companions that they had lived a quiet and moral life, paying their dues and doing no wrong to their neighbors.
 But when called upon to swear by the name of the emperor, he replied "I recognize not the empire of this world; but rather do I serve that God whom no man hath seen, nor with these eyes can see."
 The response was a reference to the language of 1 Tim. vi.
 16. In reply to the question, "What are the things in your satchel?", he said "Books and letters of Paul, a just man."

-The dialogue between the Proconsul and the martyrs shows that the former entertained no prejudices against the Christians.
-He exhorts them to comply with the law, and when they decline he suggests that they take time to think on the matter.
-The martyrs were offered a delay of 30 days to reconsider their decision, which they all refused.
-They were then put to death by the sword.

 The fame of the martyrs led to the building of a basilica in their honor at Carthage and their annual commemoration required that the brevity and obscurity of their Acta should be supplemented and explained to make them suitable for public recitation.